shewitt93/FIKA---Final-Project/README.md

 ### to add

-➽ Why did you build this? -
-➽ How do you use this? -
-➽ What is this? -
-➽ Documentation along with examples of what you’ve built or code snippets ➽ What are the technologies used? -
+➽ Documentation along with examples of what you’ve built or code snippets

-➽ What are the prerequisites? -
-➽ Getting started guide (Installation) -
-➽ Roadmap (only utilized if your project will be used long term) ➽ Demo & Current Build Status
+➽ Demo & Current Build Status
-➽ Credits & License -